Young-TW/Discord-Bot/README.md

 # Discord-Bots

-Discord bots for my Discord server
+Discord bots for my Discord server.

+This repository uses discord.py as the main library for the bots.